ISI Project Results

 Mailing address: 887 Sonoma Ave, #23, Santa Rosa, CA 95404

-Please consider making a donation to Urban Community Partnership!
-You can donate online or make checks payable to ISI with “Urban Community Partnership” included in the memo.
+Please consider making a donation to Quail Nursery!
+You can donate online or make checks payable to ISI with “Quail Nursery” included in the memo.

 Mailing Address: